jundalisay/sp/content/en/superphysics/principles/definitions.md

 Virtue | A specific feeling that is dharmic
 Yoga | Union created by the Positive Force
 <!-- natural flow of the evolution or mechanics of a discrete identity -->

+## Mind, Soul, Spirit, Essence

+A mind is a colection of waves that persist together as a node.

+A living mind is a node that has more subtle waves that allow independent expression.

+A non-living mind is a node that has more crude waves that prevent independent expression.

+A soul is a mind that is regarded without its crude parts.
+This is called atman in Sanskrit.

+A spirit is a mind in active form with waves of forces and feelings flowing through it.

+This is why we say a man is "spirited" if he is active, but "full of soul" if he is deep.

+'Evil" really comes from the effects or properties of the Negative Force.
+So evil spirit or evil person is possible, but evil soul or evil atman is not.

+Essence is the core waves that make up the node.

 ## Superphysics Logic Definitions and Replacements